 When a committee receives an excessive contribution—one which exceeds the contributor’s limit or the campaign’s net debts outstanding for an election—the committee may remedy the violation by refunding the excessive amount or by seeking a redesignation or reattribution of it within 60 days.

-By committee: Under certain circumstances, the committee may make a presumptive redesignation of an excessive contribution.
+Under certain circumstances, the committee may make a presumptive redesignation of an excessive contribution.
 When an individual or a non-multicandidate committee makes an excessive contribution to a candidate’s authorized committee, the campaign may presumptively redesignate the excessive portion to the general election if the contribution:

 - Is made before that candidate’s primary election;